Why Correcting Your Exams is the Key to Better Grades

 Reviewing the answers on your exams and assignments allows you to evaluate what you think you know but actually don’t.

-You might have noticed that identifying the information that you do not know is only the second most important reason to take practice exams.
-This may seem counter-intuitive at first but let me explain.
-Identifying information that you do not know is very important.
-I don’t want to downplay that; however, the most essential part of taking practice exams is showing the information you think you know but Do NOT.
+You might have noticed that identifying information you do not know is only the second most important reason for taking practice exams.
+This may seem counterintuitive at first, but let me explain.
+Identifying information you do not know is very important.
+I don’t want to downplay that; however, the most essential part of taking practice exams is identifying the information you think you know but do not.

 The key here is the “note to self” that I asked you to write when you were uncomfortable or lacked confidence in an answer.
 When you go back and correct your exam, make sure to note and pay special attention to the questions you got wrong despite your absolute confidence in the answer.

-Finding these questions is especially important because you think you understand this information but do not.
-You cannot allow yourself to continue with this false confidence.
+Finding these questions is especially important because you may think you understand this information, but do not.
+You cannot continue with this false confidence.

 Make a plan to amend your understanding, figure out why your interpretation is so off and how you can link it to the correct information.
 These concepts should also be added to your study plans and followed up with plenty of practice tests.